 For best practices related to security and PCI Compliance inside Salesforce, please see our Security Implementation Guide.

 It is possible to migrate from other payment systems to Chargent.
-Assuming you can export the data from the old system, it is a fairly straightforward data loading process into Salesforce.
+Assuming you can export the data from the old system, if you have experience with data migration you should be able to load the data into Salesforce.

 For manual charge usage of Chargent, the migration is quite straightforward and requires only Amount and payment information be transferred to Salesforce.